-1. Joint fundraising opportunities
+1. Joint fundraising opportunities:

 With a strong coalition of organizations comes a built-in network of partnerships and allies that are automatically pooled from individual entities.
-This can be a fantastic opportunity for fundraising, particularly after the coalition has established their mission, vision and values.
+This can be a fantastic opportunity for fundraising, particularly after the coalition has established a mission, vision and values.
 With a strong brand and strategic advocacy goals, fundraising for a coalition may yield more success than fundraising as a single entity.

-2. Collective leverage
+2. Collective leverage:

-Young people are diverse, from their education to their professional experience to their community context, and they offer different insights and opinions.
+Young people are diverse − from their education to their professional experience to their community context − and they offer different insights and opinions.
 Young advocates in particular are not a homogeneous group and have an array of knowledge and perspectives that can enrich advocacy processes.
 A coalition gains strength when its intellectual resources are pooled as well as its financial ones.

-3. Power in numbers
+3. Power in numbers: